 3. Amalfi Coast – Where Hiking Meets the Mediterranean

-Think of hiking trips in Italy, and your mind doesn’t immediately spring to the Amalfi Coast.
-This stretch of golden coastline is mainly associated with freshly squeezed lemon juice and a glitzy lifestyle.
+When you think of hiking trips in Italy, the Amalfi Coast is not usually the first thing that comes to mind; this stretch of coastline is normally associated with nightlife.
 Yet it has some not-so-hidden secrets that justify packing hiking boots, too.

 For one, the Path of the Gods is another short but sweet addition to an Italy-based hiking itinerary.
 This 7km route hugs the cliff tops and peers down on the beautiful beaches, some 600m below.